NAME

 AED_x86_encoder_get_error().

-the current instruction buffer offset with a label, an explicit offset can
+instruction buffer offset with a label, an explicit offset can be defined

-function.
-Intended to be used when the encoded instructions are expected to
+assembler function.
+Intended to be used when the encoded instructions are

 Labels can be used to encode RIP-relative addressing using the